 Robert S. Johnson and Martin Caidin collaborated on Johnson's memoirs, which dealt intimately with the P-47.
-Their book is aptly titled Thunderbolt, and tells the story of the famous 56th Fighter Group.
+Their book is aptly titled Thunderbolt and tells the story of the famous 56th Fighter Group.
 Johnson was one of the top U.S. aces of the war, with 28 victories, all flying the P-47.
 He was sent to Europe to fly and fight in January 1943, and returned home in the middle of 1944 as the leading American ace.
-The 56th Fighter Group, which included legendary aces like Johnson, Zemke, and Gabreski, shot down 1006 German aircraft against the loss of only 128 P-47's, a kill ratio of 8 to 1 against the stiffest competition in the world.
+The 56th Fighter Group, which included legendary aces like Johnson, Zemke and Gabreski, shot down 1006 German aircraft against the loss of only 128 P-47's, a kill ratio of 8 to 1 against the stiffest competition in the world at that time.

 P47D-6-RE to P-47D-11-RE models came with an under fuselage shackle for a 500 lb. bomb or a drop tank.
 Subsequent models, up to the P-47D-20-RE, had strengthened wings with under wing pylons and were able to carry a 1,000-pound bomb under each wing.

 The "universal wing," which could carry a variety of stores, was introduced with the P-47D-20-RE.
 A large four-bladed "paddle" propeller was also fitted.
-This, along with the water-injection R-2800-21 engine, which had a war emergency rating of 2,300 hp, markedly improved the maximum rate of climb, which was now up to 2,750 ft./min. at 5,000 ft.
+This, along with the water-injection R-2800-21 engine that had a war emergency rating of 2,300 hp, markedly improved the maximum rate of climb, which increased to 2,750 ft./min. at 5,000 ft.

 The P-47D-25-RE and subsequent models had a cut down rear fuselage and a teardrop canopy, adapted from the British Typhoon fighter.
 Internal fuel capacity was also increased.
 The R-2800-59 engine had a war emergency rating of 2,535 hp.
 Climb rate was now up to 3,120 ft./min., and top speed was 426 mph at 30,000 ft.
 The Thunderbolt had basically reached full flower.

 The next variant to achieve series production was the P-47M.
-This was called the "sprint" model, and it was a response to the jet powered German V-1 "Buzz Bomb" cruise missile, and the German jet fighters.
+This was called the "sprint" model.
+It was a response to the jet powered German V-1 "Buzz Bomb" cruise missile and the German jet fighters.
 It had an up-rated R-2800-57(C) engine and CH-5 turbocharger system, which gave a top speed of 470 mph at 30,000 ft.
 Initial climb was 3,500 ft./min.
 Delivered beginning in December 1944, 130 were produced.

 Maximum speed was 467 mph at 32,500 ft.
-Initial climb was 2,770 ft./min., and the range on maximum internal fuel was 2,350 miles.
-The P-47N saw extensive use in the last months of the Pacific War, and had the range to escort the B-29's all the way from Saipan to Japan.
+Initial climb was 2,770 ft./min. and the range on maximum internal fuel was 2,350 miles.
+The P-47N saw extensive use in the last months of the Pacific War, as it had the range to escort the B-29s all the way from Saipan to Japan.
 Between December 1944 and December 1945 a total of 1,816 P-47N's were manufactured.

 Specifications for the P-47D-35-RA, taken from The Complete Book of Fighters, are as follows.